-I started doing this last year in our home and we noticed an immediate difference in temperature and a long-term difference in our heating bill.
+I started doing this a couple of years ago in our home and we noticed an immediate difference in temperature and a long-term difference in our heating bill.
 Give it a go!

 This is something I have to remind myself to do.
 I am the type of person that will bundle up for leaving the house, but if I’m lounging I’ll be in shorts and a t-shirt—freezing my butt off!